xcela/Exocore/_notes/step by step tutorial.md

 title: Step-by-step Tutorial
 ---

-You can set up a [[public exocortex]] of your own in a few minutes, and have your own personal corner of the Internet where you’ll seed and grow ideas.
+You can set up a public [[exocortex]] of your own in a few minutes, and have your own personal corner of the Internet where you’ll seed and grow ideas.

-If you’re familiar with [[Markdown]] and/or HTML, you’ll be right at home, as that’s how your notes will be formatted.
+All posts are formatted in the simple, no-code [[Markdown]] syntax so you can focus purely on writing.
+Installation takes less than 5 minutes.

 The end result will look similar to this: